anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The `reason` and `reason-context` members follow the definitions in {{vstatus_data}} (same as in JSON Voucher Status Data).

 The `status` member SHALL contain a status value corresponding to the queried `status-type`.
-For this, the CDDL in {{stat_res_def}} defines `status` as an extensible list of valid status text enumerations that correspond to different status-type values.
+For this, the CDDL in {{stat_res_def}} defines `status` as an extensible list of valid status label enumerations that correspond to different status-type values.
+This document defines the following status label enumerations:

+* "status-bootstrap" with an (extensible) enumeration of status labels corresponding to the status-type `bootstrap` defined in {{stat_req_def}}
-This document only defines the enumeration "status-bootstrap" corresponding to the status-type `bootstrap`.
+* "status-operation" with an (extensible) enumeration of status labels corresponding to the status-type `operation` defined in {{stat_req_def}}

-Other documents may enhance the enumeration to reflect further status information or add additional enumerations for other status-types.
+Other documents may enhance the enumeration to reflect further status information or add additional enumerations for other `statustrigger` status-types (see {{tstatus_data}}).

-The status-bootstrap enumeration defines the following values with the given semantics, while additional information MAY be provided in the `reason` or `reason-context` members:
+The status-bootstrap enumeration defines the following status values with the given semantics, while additional information MAY be provided in the `reason` or `reason-context` members:

 * `factory-default`: Pledge has not been bootstrapped.
   The pledge signs the response message using its IDevID certificate/credentials.